 Hot Spots on Your Floor

 If you discover hot spots on your floor, this can also be one of the most obvious signs of a slab leak.
-Hot water pipes that run beneath your concrete slab can heat up the surrounding areas, leading to an obvious temperature difference in your home’s flooring.
-If you notice any spots that are strangely warm, it’s important to call an expert to determine if there’s a leak.
+Hot water pipes that run beneath your concrete slab can heat the surrounding areas, leading to an obvious temperature difference in your home’s flooring.
+If you notice any strangely warm spots, it’s important to call an expert to determine if there’s a leak.

 If you want to know how to tell if you have a slab leak, then be on the lookout for water damage, mold, and mildew.
 Also, keep an eye out for water pooling in areas where it shouldn’t be or damp spots on your flooring or walls.
 Since the leak will occur beneath your home’s concrete foundation, it can be difficult to detect until it has caused significant damage.
 Does this sound like your current situation?
 Don’t hesitate to call our professional plumbers for a slab leak repair in Phoenix.